Guideline review date: 24 September 2025

 Activity scope

-This guideline relates to student participation in low ropes courses and group challenge activities to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in low ropes courses and group challenge activities to support curriculum delivery.

 Low ropes activities refer to any activity that requires an individual or pair to complete an element conducted on a purpose-built facility for which the appropriate safety is achieved through safe and effective spotting.